Donald Trump Might Be Ignoring Kim Kardashian’s Pleas Because She Supported Joe Biden, Reporter Suggests

 BuzzFeed News previously claimed that Kardashian appeared to confirm her support of Biden via her support of the Democrat’s victory on social media.
 Regardless, Yandoli noted that Kardashian is harnessing her nearly 68 million Twitter followers and 193 million Instagram followers to push a discussion around prison reform and keep a public focus on the death penalty.

 Bernard was involved in the kidnapping and killing of Stacie and Todd Bagley when he was 18 years old.
-Although he did not kill the victims, he disposed of their bodies by putting them into the trunk of a car and lighting it on fire.
+Although he did not kill the victims, he allegedly disposed of their bodies by putting them into the trunk of a car and lighting it on fire.
 According to TMZ, the victims’ family is not happy about Kardashian’s involvement with his case.
 Dana Ladd, who is the stepsister of Stacie Bagley, claimed that the perpetrator deserves lethal injection for his actions.

 TMZ noted that Kardashian has been tweeting about the case “constantly” after she first brought it into the public eye.